tjmora/g-font/README.md

 hydration events lead up to the collection of all the fonts your website needs, and making sure you're not refreshing the tab.
 (For some static-generating frameworks like Next.js, you will need to go to all the routes that has their own Google fonts so those fonts can be collected.
-In Next.js, the <Link> elements actually lead to hydration, not new page loads despite the route change in the address bar.
+In Next.js, the `<Link>` elements actually lead up to hydration, not new page loads despite the route change in the address bar.
 The hydration makes the font collection possible).

 3. Once you're confident all your needed fonts are already collected in the background, bring up the browser's inspection tool and look for the `<link id="tjmora-g-font-..." rel="stylesheet" href="...">` tag within your document's head.
 Copy the generated value inside the `href` attribute, and replace the `CHANGE_THIS` href value from step no. 1 with it.
-You can opt to replace the `&display=block` part of the link with `&display=swap`.
+You may want to replace the `&display=block` part of the link with `&display=swap`.
 [Check this out to learn more about block vs swap](https://developer.chrome.com/blog/font-display/#font-download-timelines).